Inga Schuldt: Club career

 On 24 May 2022, Schuldt signed with SC Sand, which had been relegated to the 2.
 Frauen Bundesliga alongside Carl Zeiss Jena.
 She spent one season with SC Sand before leaving Germany for the first time and joining Swiss side BSC YB.
 With starting goalkeeper Jara Ackermann taking up the lion's share of goalkeeper playing time, Schuldt recorded a career-low 4 league appearances as BSC YB finished at the top of the Swiss Women's Super League.

 Schuldt returned to Germany and signed with second-division club Hamburger SV in June 2024.
 In her first season with the team, she helped HSV obtain promotion to the Frauen-Bundesliga ahead of the 2025–26 season.
 Schuldt was HSV's starting goalkeeper throughout the season, making 26 appearances across all competitions as the club finished 3rd in the 2.
 Frauen-Bundesliga standings.
 She also contributed to HSV's appearance in the knockout stages of the 2024–25 DFB-Pokal.
 During the team's round of 16 match, Schuldt conceded a goal after allowing a back pass to run beneath her foot and into the goal.
 However, Hamburger SV were able to win nevertheless and made it to the semifinals, where they were vanquished in extra time by SV Werder Bremen.

+On 2 July 2026, it was announced that Schuldt has signed with 1.
+FC Köln.